galactic2005/PEModUtils/README.md

 ## Help

-If you need help with how to use something in this repository or if there's a problem with code, please open an issue.
+If you need help with setting up or if there's a problem with code, please open an issue.

-Altnatively, you can contact me through Discord at `galactic_2005`.
-I'll be sure to provide assistance to the best of my ability.
+Alternatively, you can contact me through Discord at `galactic_2005`.
+I'll provide assistance to the best of my ability.

 ## Contributing